The Best Small Spaces of 2017

 This burnt orange sofa is a striking focal point in photographer Nick Gilmenakis’ 500- square-foot New York apartment.
 Though his space may skimp on square footage, it’s full of polish and style that shows off Gilmenakis’ affinity for masculine style and streamlined finishes.
 The bold couch contrasts against matte black accents that exist throughout the space.

 In a big city, sometimes a small space rental is the best option.
 But as Chelsae Sahlman’s boho-chic pad proves, rentals don’t require omission of personal style.
 We love how she brings the outside in with tons of pretty houseplants and a palette of blush and earth tones.
-This kitchen’sopen shelving
+This kitchen’s

 provides a stylish storage space and Sahlman hangs her sentimental mugs above as both strategic storage and intentional decor.

 An open layout preserves the overall flow of a space and makes this 1,745-square-foot L.A. home seem bigger than it actually is.
 The big window and fun color palette keeps the home feeling fresh and playful.

 How to make the most of a small space 101: take advantage of every possible nook and cranny.
 A small desk fits perfectly in the corner of this 650-square-foot apartment.

 An awkward ceiling angle didn’t stop the designers of this minimalist dream bathroom.
 Strategically positioning your furniture to complement the angles of your small room, like placing the tub at the lowest point of the ceiling, is key when designing a tiny space.